By: Emma B.

 Over the years my friend has often seen writing as a form of therapy to help ease the troubles of normal life.
 When the idea came to him that he could possibly turn one of his fictional writings at the time into a novel, he was initially very excited.
 Then he started wondering what would happen and it initially increased his anxiety.
 He thought if he did a single thing wrong; he would somehow be seen as stupid.
 When he told me this story, he couldn't even explain the proper reasoning for panicking at first but only that once he was in the heat of it his project, he couldn’t stop.
 This cycle went on for months with feeling like he had to have approval from someone, anyone.
 Eventually, my friend gave up and in that period where he was struggling on what decisions to make, he wrote less and less.
 Eventually, new ideas came in and stole the old one’s thunder.
 This made dealing with new ideas cumbersome.

 Over time, the attention given to one idea over another led to increased anxiety and self-doubt.
 This made things somewhat unmanageable for my friend and his family.
 The anxiety itself began to manifest in other ways in my friend's life as well.
 Simple misunderstandings between friends became hurtful rejections, further driving home confusion and adding exponentially to already present anxiety.
 This further complicated family relationships, specifically between his parents.
 He became more isolated and internalized emotions.
 This in turn added to his anxiety even more.
 In short, my friend was becoming a glorious mess.
-With the help of family, my friend sought out a licensed counselor to address this problem
+With the help of family, my friend sought out a licensed counselor to address this problem.

 Even though my friend’s overthinking and over-worrying habits still exist; they have significantly improved since he started seeing a counselor and began to understand his situation.
 Things are slowly getting better and through writing, now as a positive form of therapy he's learning who he is again and learning not to be afraid of being himself.